Moving in Secret

-Moving in Secret is the debut Korean studio album by South Korean girl group Secret.
+Moving in Secret is the debut studio album (first Korean regular album) by South Korean girl group Secret.
 It was released on October 18, 2011 by TS Entertainment.
 The title track, "Love is Move", was released on October 17, 2011.
-It marked the group’s first release in a year since their 2010 EP, Madonna.
+It marked the group's first release in a year since their 2010 EP, Madonna.

 Background and release

 On August 28, 2011, TS Entertainment revealed that Secret would release their first full-length album in Korea before returning with "Shy Boy" in Japan in November 2011.
-On September 9, TS Entertainment confirmed that Secret would make a comeback with their first full-length Korean album sometime in October, joining Girls Generation, Kara, T-ara, Brown Eyed Girls, IU and Wonder Girls with the same promotion cycle in late 2011.
+On September 9, TS Entertainment confirmed that Secret would make a comeback with their first full-length Korean album sometime in October, joining Girls' Generation, Kara, T-ara, Brown Eyed Girls, IU and Wonder Girls with the same promotion cycle in late 2011.
 On October 11, TS Entertainment revealed that the title of their first full-length album was to be Moving in Secret and their new song would show Secret's confident and sexy side.
 The same day, the official album cover and track listing were unveiled, and their agency revealed that the producers for their comeback song, titled "Love is Move", were Kang Ji Won and Kim Ki Bum, the same producers of their previous hits such as "Magic", "Madonna", "Shy Boy" and "Starlight Moonlight".
 They added that "Love is Move" is a pop dance song that has "enhanced Secret's colors" and will have an "addictive chorus plus strong beats".
 The official music video for "Love is Move" was released on October 17, 2011, with the album release the next day.